Manta-Network/docs/docs/manta-atlantic/Staking/05-StakingFAQ.md

 ### Q: Do Manta staking rewards compound?
 No, Manta staking rewards are not compounded automatically.

-### Q: What is the Manta inflation rate?
-Any inflation from rewards is compensated by burning an equivalent amount of tokens from treasury over the next three years, later will be determined by governance.

 ### Q: Is there a slashing risk for Manta validators?
 There is no slashing risk for delegators.
 Collators that do not produce blocks will not earn rewards for themselves **and their delegators**.